nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 you know how it is when a gal done make a fool outa you.
 I done think it ovah and said to mah inner man: Why, you fool fellah, whasmat with you?
-Ef Zeddy slit his buddy’s thwoat for a gal, that won’t give back the gal to Zeddy....
-So I jest had to come and tell it to you and ast you pahdon.
+Ef Zeddy slit his buddy’s thwoat for a gal, that won’t give back the gal to Zeddy.<span class="three-dots"></span>So I jest had to come and tell it to you and ast you pahdon.
 You kain stay in Harlem as long as you wanta.
 Zeddy ain’ta gwineta open his mouf against you.
 You was always a good man-to-man buddy and nevah did wears you face bahind you.
 Don’t pay no mind to what